 - Outskirts – When planning a trip to one of the small cities and towns, try looking at hotels just slightly on the outskirts.
 Local buses are convenient and inexpensive so booking hotels on the outskirts of towns may work out quite a bit cheaper.

 - Caravans – Think of an RV – but smaller.
-In the UK, Caravans are popular for those wanting to park up in the coast or national parks.
+In the UK, Caravans are popular for those wanting to park up in the coast or in national parks.
 Caravan Parks are cheap and often offer restaurants, cafes, bars and even performances.
 There are lots of websites that allow you to search for the perfect Caravan for your trip.

 - Camp in a garden – That sounds crazy, right?
 Camp in My Garden offers travellers a place to set up a tent or park a caravan in the homes of locals.